 A Specialised Investment Fund (SIF) is an investment fund that can invest in all types of assets.
 It usually qualifies as alternative investment fund (AIF) and can be sold to well-informed investors.
 SIFs that have appointed an EU AIFM can market their shares, units or partnership interests via a specific passport to well-informed investors across the EU.

-SIFs are subject to the Luxembourg Law of 13 February 2007 (SIF Law).
-The SIF regime was amended by the Law of 12 July 2013 on Alternative Investment Fund Managers (AIFM Law).
-As a result, the SIF Law is now divided into two parts: (i) general provisions applicable to all SIFs, and (ii) specific provisions applicable to SIFs which qualify as Alternative Investment Funds (AIFs) and which are required to be managed by an authorised Alternative Investment Fund Manager (AIFM).
+SIFs are subject to the Luxembourg Law of 13 February 2007 (SIF Law), as amended.
+The SIF Law is divided into two parts: (i) general provisions applicable to all SIFs, and (ii) specific provisions applicable to SIFs which qualify as Alternative Investment Funds (AIFs) and which are required to be managed by an authorised Alternative Investment Fund Manager (AIFM).
 Due to the broad definition of AIFs, most SIFs qualify as AIFs.

 SIFs investing in short-term assets and having distinct or cumulative objectives offering returns in line with money market rates or preserving the value of the investment must further comply with the requirements of Regulation (EU) 2017/1131 on money market funds.